ITfoxtec/FoxIDs/docs/up-party-howto-oidc-azure-ad.md

 Write `role` in new claim, set action to replace claim and write `roles` in select claim
 2. Add the `role` claim to the claims which will be transferred from the up-party to the down-parties

-> Remember to also add the `role` claim in the down-party for it to be issued to the down-party application.
+> Remember to also add the `role` claim in the application registration for it to be issued to the application.